-Boot sector scanning is available only for Linux on Intel (i386) using libc6 and FreeBSD version 3 or later.
+Boot sector scanning is available only for Linux/Intel (libc6) and FreeBSD (versions 3 and later).

 You can scan boot sectors of logical and physical drives.

 To scan boot sectors, log in as superuser (to get sufficient permission to access the disk devices) and then use one of the commands shown below.